 Contact our team of Los Angeles bus accident lawyers

-If you have suffered an injury in a bus crash, you have the right to hold the bus company responsible.
+If you were injured in a bus accident in Los Angeles, you have the right to hold the bus company responsible.
 By filing a lawsuit, you could recover compensation for your injuries and other losses.
-Contact us at Salamati Law for a free consultation.
+Contact us at Salamati Law today for a free consultation.